ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="supported-platforms"></a>
 ## Supported Platforms

-Please note that different configurations might be possible, but it might be harder to find someone who can help when things go south.
+Please note that different configurations SHOULD be possible, but it might be harder to find someone who can help when things go south.
+You SHALL NOT use a different configuration unless you are an experienced system administrator.

 <a name="server"></a>
 ### Server